Comparing Business Credit Card Offers

 - Credit cards allow you to carry a balance month to month.
 You are charged interest on your balance if you don’t pay it in full starting from the end of your grace period, and you could owe a penalty if you don’t make a minimum payment on your balance.

-- Charge cards penalize you if you don’t pay your balance in full at the end of the month.
-You will be penalized sharply if you don’t pay off the bill on your charge card at the end of the month – around 3 percent of total balance.
+- You will be penalized sharply if you don’t pay off the bill on your charge card at the end of the month – around 3% of the total balance.
 Also, your issuer may suspend your credit.

 A charge card may be the better way to go for your business, since they offer more spending flexibility and they have less impact on your credit score, because there isn’t a debt-to-credit ratio.
 However, they can also be more difficult to qualify for.
 A business credit card may be the better option if you need a card with a lower barrier to entry and also if there’s a possibility you might carry a balance from month to month.